-- a) If leave is requested for the birth, adoption or foster care placement of a child of the employee, leave must be concluded within one year of the birth or placement of the child.
+If leave is requested for the birth, adoption or foster care placement of a child of the employee, leave must be concluded within one year of the birth or placement of the child.
 In addition, the basic minimum duration of such leave is two weeks.
-However, an employee is entitled to leave for one of these purposes (e.g. bonding with a newborn) for less than two weeks duration on any two occasions. - b) If leave is requested to care for a child, parent, spouse or the employee him/herself with serious health condition, there is no minimum amount of leave that must be taken.
+However, an employee is entitled to leave for one of these purposes (e.g. bonding with a newborn) for less than two weeks duration on any two occasions.

+a.
+If leave is requested to care for a child, parent, parent-in-law, spouse, domestic partner, grandparent, grandchild, sibling or the employee themselves with serious health condition, there is no minimum amount of leave that must be taken.
 However, compliance with the notice and medical certification provisions in this Policy is required.